GovTechSG/ship-hats-portal/README.md

 # SHIP-HATS Portal Documentation

-!> This documentation has moved to [SHIP-HATS Docs](https://go.gov.sg/ship-hats-portal).
+!> This documentation has been moved to [SHIP-HATS Docs](https://go.gov.sg/ship-hats-portal).